mfpdev/mfp-advanced-adapters-samples/custom-security-checks/ldap/readme.md

       * Install and configure local LDAP server like [Apache Directory](http://directory.apache.org/studio/downloads.html), This is quite straightforward, and explained [here](http://www.stefan-seelmann.de/blog/setting-up-an-ldap-server-for-your-development-environment).
       * Use public Online LDAP Test server, as an example see one in the following [link.](http://www.forumsys.com/en/tutorials/integration-how-to/ldap/online-ldap-test-server/)

-  2. For test it with one of MobileFirst Foundation SDKs follow this [link.](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/).
-You can use one of the User Login Samples as is.
+  2. For test it with one of MobileFirst Foundation SDKs follow this [link.](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/)  You can use one of the User Login samples as is.

 ### Supported Levels
 IBM MobileFirst Foundation 8.0